-All grant recipients must enter into a contract, also known as a grant agreement, with the funding agency.
-Contracts are anticipated to commence on or about October 1, 2014 and to end September 30, 2016 with a with a one-year extension based on the success of the program.
+All mini- grant recipients must enter into a contract, also known as a grant agreement, with the City.
+Contracts are anticipated to commence on or about October 1^{st} of each year and to end September 30^{th} the following year.